mehratif1/Project4_Team1/README.md

 ### Insights
 - These visualizations provide additional insights into the factors influencing loan repayment, enhancing the understanding gained from the model evaluation.

-## File Structure
-- Organized project files with a focus on key features and the target variable.